JJ/hoborg/text/text.md

 spittle that was started to give his black mask a ragged appearance, like monster teeth.
 Rufus started to shiver when he appeared in the door that had been cracked open.

+"Why?
+We were about to get them" he asked looking at Rufus.

+Rufus smiled a sad smile.
+"I know.
+And I know what would have happened.
+That's why I came in.
+Or rather Manuel did."
+He seemed a bit defying, but only managed to look that for a brief second.

 We didn't start the fire
 -----------------------------